-The successful business operation and reputation of Massage Revolution is built upon the principles of fair dealing and ethical conduct of our Employee’s.
+The successful business operation and reputation of NMT Management Inc. is built upon the principles of fair dealing and ethical conduct of our employee’s.
 Our reputation for integrity and excellence requires careful observance of the spirit and letter of all applicable laws and regulations, as well as regard for the highest standards of conduct and personal integrity.
-Massage Revolution will comply with all applicable laws and regulations and expects its directors, officers, and employee’s to conduct business accordingly.
+NMT Management Inc. will comply with all applicable laws and regulations and expects its directors, officers, and employees to conduct business accordingly.

-The continued success of Massage Revolution is dependent upon our guest’s trust and we are dedicated to preserving that trust.
-Employees owe a duty to the Company and its guests to act in a way that will merit the continued trust and confidence of the public.
+The continued success of NMT Management Inc. is dependent upon our guest’s trust and we are dedicated to preserving that trust. employees owe a duty to the Company and its guests to act in a way that will merit the continued trust and confidence of the public.

 Customers are among our organization’s most valuable assets.
-Every single employee represents Massage Revolution to our guests, vendors, and the public.
+Every single employee represents NMT Management Inc. to our guests, vendors, and the public.
 The way we do our jobs project an image of our entire organization.
 Our first business priority is to assist any guest or potential guest.
 Nothing is more important than being courteous, friendly, helpful, and prompt in the attention you give guests.

 The use of good judgment, based on high ethical principles, will guide you with respect to lines of acceptable conduct.
 If a situation arises where it is difficult to determine the proper course of action, the matter should be discussed openly with your supervisor, and if necessary, Ownership for advice and consultation.